Thursday, August 15, 2024

 · Give compliments.
 Discuss what a compliment is.
 Model giving compliments.
 Then have the group practice this.
 Go around the circle and take turns giving the person next to you a compliment.
 Or turn to the person next to you and exchange compliments.
 Model this.

 · Find a Coloring page of woman giving the coins.
 Everyone colors the picture, then gives it to someone.
 Reinforces that the children are doing the same thing that the woman in the story did.
-(See attached for two options; many fun coloring sheets available on Lamb Songs, www.lambsongs.co.nz.)
+(Many fun coloring sheets available on Lamb Songs, www.lambsongs.co.nz.)

 · Affirmation.
 You can give a handshake or a pat on the back.
 Might do this as a group with each other.